Zokka-Dev/zokka-compiler/README.md

 individuals to fix bugs privately and use those bug fixes without exposing them to the wider world if they would like.

-## Compatibility Constraints

-Zelm aims to be:

-1. As stated earlier, bicompatible with the Elm compiler when it comes to a given piece of Elm 0.19.1 code.
-2. Not interfere with the execution of the vanilla Elm compiler, i.e. a user should be able to switch back and forth arbitrarily between invocations of `zelm` and `elm` without the need to perform any sort of clean-up operation in-between, such as deleting `elm-stuff` or `$ELM_HOME`.
-3. Be reasonably compatible with existing IDE tooling.
-We add the caveat "reasonably," because without any updates to the IDE tools, we cannot ensure that those tools take dependency overrides into account when providing features such as "click to definition."
-However, outside of zelm-specific features, we should preserve IDE compatibility as much as possible.

-This has a variety of downstream effects on technical choices that Zelm has made, as elaborated further in the FAQs.

 # How do I use Zelm?

 ## Quick Start